adaptingadapting/Holberton-SpeedrunAllChecksPercent/9functions_nested_loops/README.md

 task 100 i decided to not add the commas just because it looks better this way, i wont upload it anyways so i just know that i did it and that thats the only missing part

 task 101 is quite simple i have to say,  so thats good

+task 102 i have a feeling  i did this one in a not so efficient manner, but its donee and its not like i trolled horribly, could ahve done better though